 7. K9 Connoisseur Beef Marrow Large Dog Bone

-- Sourced and made in the USA for quality and safety assurance
+- Responsibly sourced in the USA for quality assurance

 Buying Guide: How to Choose the Best Dog Bones for Large Dogs